sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Operated Trap.** The gnome cook is standing by in the second floor office to drop a portcullis over the door once the party enters.
 The apparatus can be spotted before entry with a Passive Perception of 15 or a Perception check and can be disabled

-with a DC 14 Engineering or theivesí tools check.
+with a DC 14 Engineering or theives√≠ tools check.

 Whether the party finds and disables the trap, magical lights flare around the room and a large mirror lowers from the ceiling.
-A wizardís mocking face appears there, ìI hope youíre hungry, because Iíve got some stuffed crab for ya!î Smashing the mirror reveals it is a **mimic**.
+A wizard√≠s mocking face appears there, √¨I hope you√≠re hungry, because I√≠ve got some stuffed crab for ya!√Æ Smashing the mirror reveals it is a **mimic**.

-Thatís when the **stuffed crab** (see below) bursts out of the lower office and scuttles toward them.
+That√≠s when the **stuffed crab** (see below) bursts out of the lower office and scuttles toward them.
 The undead monster is stuffed with 7 **ghouls**.

-Due to the huge crabís state of decay, the location struck matters.
+Due to the huge crab√≠s state of decay, the location struck matters.
 Adventurers who attack it must choose one of the squares it occupies that they can target.
 On a successful hit, a ghoul falls prone into that space.
 If that space is over one of the gaps in the floor, the ghoul falls through, taking 7 (2d6) damage.

 #### Fouled Sluice